zubaidrasool007/personal-psychology-assesment/README.md

 # Personality Psychology Assesment

-By usnig Angular and PrimeNG UI created this app.
-By using this app we take the Personality Assesment.
-In this app read the qustion and check the radio button, every option has a different value.
-At the end of the Assesment, result tell's you either you are an extrovert or introvert on the basis of your selected options for different questions.
-If got the high scoure then showing the result extrovert and if got low scoure then showing result as introvert.
-This assesment has five qustions and every qustion has four options.
+By using Angular and Prime-NG UI created this app.
+By using this app we take the Personality Assessment.
+In this app read the question and check the radio button, every option has a different value.
+At the end of the Assessment, result tells you either you are an extrovert or introvert on the basis of your selected options for different questions.
+If got the high score then showing the result extrovert and if got low score then showing result as introvert.
+This assessment has five questions and every question has four options.

 # stack